villagedefrance/OpenCart-Overclocked/README.md

 - Responsive Default Theme.
 - Template Option Control System.
 - "Save and Continue" for all essential Admin forms.
-- "Filter Name" for all essential Admin forms.
 - Full Page Image Manager, with multi-uploads.
 - Cache Managers for Files and Images.
 - SEO Keywords Manager.